Roof Lantern Cost

 - FAQs

-How Much Does Roof Lantern Installation Cost?
+How Much Does a Roof Lantern Cost?

-The most common choice of material is aluminium.
+You can get a small roof lantern made from uPVC fitted for between £1,000 to £1,700.
+A more popular choice of material is aluminium.
 This is because it is not the most expensive option, but it does provide good quality and can be made using thinner struts to support the glass.

 A small aluminium roof lantern will cost £1,280 to £1,650.
 A mid-sized aluminium roof lantern will cost £1,880 to £2,300.

 The most expensive options are timber-framed roof lanterns.
 They all have to be custom-made, which is why the cost is much higher.
-A small timber-framed roof lantern will cost £2,400 to £3,500.
+A small timber-framed roof lantern will cost £1,350 to £2,000.

 Can you get roof lanterns that have openable windows?
 If so, how easy are they to open and close?